openstack/openstack-manuals/doc/cli-reference/source/watcher.rst

   show this help message and exit

 ``--detail``
-  Show detailed information about metric collectors.
+  Show detailed information about each goal.

 ``--limit <limit>``
   Maximum number of goals to return per request, 0 for